arantespp/arantespp.com/posts/me.md

 ## My Life Philosophy

 I believe that everything changes.
 Everything I wrote here may be the truth for me in some moment of my life, but it may not be the truth for me in some other moment of my life.
 Everything changes depending on our experiences, motivations, and fundamental beliefs that we choose to have.
 So, I'm not attached to any conclusions but to the fundamentals that lead me to those conclusions.
 I'm writing [My Personal Constitution](/my-personal-constitution) to help me to elucidate my fundamentals, principles, goals, and values.
-It's probably a lifelong work.
+It's probably lifelong work.

 Independently of the fundamentals I consider essential for me, I strongly agree with the following Socrates' quote: _"It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable."_ For me, the body here doesn't refer only to the physical body but also to our mental, emotional and spiritual body.
 Once we strengthen these four bodies, we reach a state of [full engagement mode](/books/the-power-of-full-engagement), where we can achieve our full potential.
 I want to live in this mode.